 ACertificate Yield@ has the meaning specified in Section 1.01 of the Trust Agreement.

-AClaims@ shall have the meaning specified in Section 9.17 of this and Auction Agreement.
+AClaims@ shall have the meaning specified in Section 9.17 of this Sale Transfer and Auction Agreement.

-AClosing Date@ shall mean the date on which (a) the conditions precedent set forth in Section 3.01 of this and Auction Agreement are satisfied and (b) the Trust pays the Price in exchange for the Asset LLC Interest in accordance with the terms of this and Auction Agreement.
+AClosing Date@ shall mean the date on which (a) the conditions precedent set forth in Section 3.01 of this Sale Transfer and Auction Agreement are satisfied and (b) the Trust pays the Purchase Transfer Price in exchange for the Asset LLC Interest in accordance with the terms of this Sale Transfer and Auction Agreement.

 ACode@ shall mean the Internal Revenue Code of 1986, as amended from time to time, together with the regulations thereunder, as in effect from time to time.
-Section references to the Code are to the Code as in effect at the date of this and Auction Agreement and any subsequent provisions of the Code amendatory thereof, supplemental thereto or substituted therefor.
+Section references to the Code are to the Code as in effect at the date of this Sale Transfer and Auction Agreement and any subsequent provisions of the Code amendatory thereof, supplemental thereto or substituted therefor.

 ACollection Account@ shall mean the Collection Account for the Series established by the Trustee pursuant to Section 5.03(a) of the Trust Agreement.